 P.S.
 I have a weekly BLOG page.
 Take a look for what’s on my mind.

 P.P.S.
 If you still have questions after viewing this page, check our Frequently Asked Questions (FAQs) page.

 P.P.P.S.
 We publish a weekly newsletter.
 To keep current on upcoming services and events, subscribe now.

 We recognize the uncertainty that often comes with entering a place for the first time, and offer these words to help smooth the way for your first visit to Unity of Fairfax.

-To enter the sanctuary, you may use either set of doors down the hall to the right or the left of the welcome table; and of course a greeter will be happy to show you the way.
-Ushers will greet you at the sanctuary door and give you a service bulletin.
-At the beginning of the service, the minister will ask if there are any newcomers and (if you’re comfortable doing so) to raise a hand so that ushers may deliver a welcome folder and carnation.
+At the beginning of the service, the minister will ask if there are any newcomers, and (if you’re comfortable doing so) to raise a hand, so that ushers may deliver a welcome folder and carnation.

 We invite you to join us after the service for coffee and light refreshments in the atrium.
 Here you'll have a chance to meet others, ask questions, and pick up materials about upcoming events and ongoing activities within our spiritual community.